Utagai/swift.vim/README.md

 In other words, I deserve no credit for owning this fork.
 Almost all the credit goes to Keith Smiley's great work, as well as Kevin Ballard for his indent file.

+There is also a small change I have made by adding a match rule for column widths.
+This is useful for highlighting lines that exceed a column width.
+I use this personally, and it is cleaner for me if the rule is set externally and all I have to do is set the Highlight on the match rule name, but in either case, this is an exceedingly minor change and I still deserve no credit.

+It is possible that I will make smaller changes in the future, but for the most part, I will just follow Keith's changes and fixes on his/the main project.

 # Swift.vim

 Syntax and indent files for [Swift](https://developer.apple.com/swift/)